A CRM strategy sounds intimidating to many small businesses. Is it about technology or about sales? How high-level should it be?

 In short, ask yourself ‘How can I do it better?’ and then make the necessary changes within your organization.

-Step 5: Study the market and your positioning within it
+Step 5: Study the market and decide your positioning

 - Where does your company fit into the market?

-- What is your unique selling proposition (i.e. what differentiates you from the others)?
+- What is your unique selling proposition (i.e. what makes you different from others in your space?)

 - How do your competitors differentiate themselves?